-Alicia Ostriker has published twelve volumes of poetry, most recently The Book of Life: Selected Jewish Poems, 1979-2011 and The Book of Seventy (for which she received the 2009 Jewish National Book Award), The Volcano Sequence and No Heaven.
+Alicia Ostriker has published sixteen volumes of poetry, most recently The Old Woman, the Tulip and the Dog (Pitt Poetry Series, 2014), The Book of Life: Selected Jewish Poems, 1979-2011 (University of Pittsburgh, 2012) and The Book of Seventy (University of Pittsburgh, 2009, for which she received the 2009 Jewish National Book Award), The Volcano Sequence (University of Pittsburgh, 2002) and No Heaven (University of Pittsburgh, 2005).
 Her poetry has appeared in The New Yorker, Poetry, American Poetry Review, The Atlantic, Paris Review, Yale Review, Ontario Review, The Nation, and many other journals and anthologies.
 Twice a National Book Award finalist, she has also received awards from the Guggenheim and Rockefeller Foundations, the Poetry Society of America, the San Francisco Poetry Center, and the Paterson Poetry Center.
-As a critic, she is the author of Stealing the Language: The Emergence of Women’s Poetry in America, and other books on poetry and on the bible.
-Her newest prose work is For the Love of God: the Bible as an Open Book.
-Ostriker lives in Princeton, NJ, and is Professor Emerita of English at Rutgers University.
+As a critic, she is the author of Stealing the Language: The Emergence of Women’s Poetry in America (Beacon Press 1987), and other books on poetry and on the Bible.
+Her newest prose work is For the Love of God: the Bible as an Open Book (Rutgers 2009).
+In 2015 she was elected Chancellor of the Academy of American Poets.

-Michael Waters’ ten books of poetry include Gospel Night (2011); Darling Vulgarity (2006– finalist for the Los Angeles Times Book Prize); and Parthenopi: New and Selected Poems (2001– finalist for the Paterson Poetry Prize) from BOA Editions, and Bountiful (1992); The Burden Lifters (1989); and Anniversary of the Air (1985) from Carnegie Mellon UP.
+Michael Waters’ eleven books of poetry include Celestial Joyride (2016); Gospel Night (2011); Darling Vulgarity (2006– finalist for the Los Angeles Times Book Prize), and Parthenopi: New and Selected Poems (2001– finalist for the Paterson Poetry Prize) from BOA Editions, and Bountiful (1992), The Burden Lifters (1989), and Anniversary of the Air (1985) from Carnegie Mellon UP.
 In 2011, Shoestring Press (UK) published Selected Poems.
 His co-edited volumes include Contemporary American Poetry (Houghton Mifflin, 2006) and Perfect in Their Art: Poems on Boxing from Homer to Ali (Southern Illinois UP, 2003).
-The recipient of fellowships from the National Endowment for the Arts and the Fulbright Foundation, he has published poems in numerous journals and anthologies, including Poetry, The Paris Review, The Yale Review, The American Poetry Review, The Kenyon Review, The Southern Review, The Gettysburg Review, The Georgia Review, Rolling Stone, and The Pushcart Prize, and has chaired the Poetry Panel for the National Book Award.
+The recipient of five Pushcart Prizes and fellowships from the National Endowment for the Arts, the Fulbright Foundation, and the New Jersey State Council on the Arts, he has published poems in numerous journals, including Poetry, The Paris Review, The Yale Review, The American Poetry Review, The Kenyon Review, The Southern Review, The Gettysburg Review, The Georgia Review, and Rolling Stone, and has chaired the Poetry Panel for the National Book Award.
 Waters is Professor of English at Monmouth University.

-Mihaela Moscaliuc is the author of Father Dirt (Alice James Books, 2010), which won the Kinereth Gensler Award, and co-translator of Carmelia Leonte’s Death Searches for You a Second Time (Red Dragonfly Press, 2003).
-Her poems, translations, reviews, and articles appear in The Georgia Review, New Letters, Prairie Schooner,TriQuarterly, Arts & Letters, Mississippi Review, Connecticut Review, Absinthe, Poetry International,Pleiades, and Soundings: An Interdisciplinary Journal.
-In 2011, she received a Glenna Luschei Prairie Schooner Award.
-Moscaliuc was born and raised in Romania, and has taught at Salisbury University, University of Maryland Eastern Shore, and Monmouth University.
+Mihaela Moscaliuc is the author of Immigrant Model (University of Pittsburgh Press, 2015) and Father Dirt (Alice James Books, 2010), translator of The Hiss of the Viper (Carnegie Mellon University Press, 2014), co-translator of Carmelia Leonte’s Death Searches for You a Second Time (Red Dragonfly Press, 2003), and editor of Insane Devotion: On the Writing of Gerald Stern (Trinity University Press, 2016).
+Her poems, translations, reviews, and articles appear in The Georgia Review, New Letters, Prairie Schooner,TriQuarterly, Arts & Letters, Mississippi Review, Connecticut Review, Absinthe, Poetry International,Pleiades, Vestoj: A Journal of Sartorial Matters, and Soundings: An Interdisciplinary Journal.
+Her scholarship focuses on Roma/Gypsies and immigration literature.
+She received two Glenna Luschei Prairie Schooner Awards, an Individual Artist Award from the New Jersey State Council on the Arts, and a Fulbright Scholar Award.
+Moscaliuc was born and raised in Romania and is Assistant Professor of English at Monmouth University.